goschtl/zope/z3ext.preferences/trunk/src/z3ext/preferences/README.txt

 --------

 You might already wonder under which permissions the preferences are available.
-They are actually available publicly (`CheckerPublic`), but that is not a problem, since the available values are looked up specifically for the current user.
-And why should a user not have full access to his/her preferences?
+They are actually available with z3ext.ManagePreference permission.
 But sometimes we need preferences which can be changed only by manager.
-In this case we can provide default permission or even set security checks on field level, like in <class /> directive.
+In this case we can provide default permission or even set security checks on attribute level, like in <class /> directive.

   >>> import zope.security
   >>> context = xmlconfig.file('meta.zcml', zope.security, context)